Venison Dumpling Stew

 - Discard bay leaves.
 Add potatoes, carrots and onion.
 Cover and simmer for 25 minutes.

 - For dumplings, in a large bowl, combine the flour, baking powder, salt and dill.
 Stir in the egg and milk just until moistened.
 Drop by tablespoonfuls onto simmering stew.
-Cover and simmer for 15 minutes (do not lift cover) or until a toothpick inserted near the center comes out clean.
-Yield: 4 servings.
+Cover and simmer for 15 minutes (do not lift cover) or until a toothpick inserted in the center comes out clean.

 Made this without the dumplings (made a batter yeast roll instead) and added jasmine rice pieces.
 It was very tasty and was quite filling.
 Thanks for a good venison recipe!